Smooth simplicial sets and universal Chern-Weil for infinite dimensional groups: Introduction

 \section{Introduction}

-We introduce the notion of a smooth simplicial set, which is most directly an analogue in simplicial sets of Chen spaces ~\cite{citeChenIteratedPathIntegrals}, with the latter perhaps a most basic notion of a ``smooth space''.
-By putting further conditions on smooth simplicial sets we also get a simplicial set analogue of diffeological spaces of Souriau ~\cite{citeSouriauDiffeology}.
-The language of smooth simplicial sets turn out to be a powerful tool to resolve the problem of the construction of the universal Chern-Weil homomorphism for infinite dimensional Lie groups, (Banach or Frechet).
-This has been open since Milnor's construction of universal bundles ~\cite{citeMilnoruniversalbundles}, which in particular produces universal $G$-bundles for infinite dimensional Lie groups.
-For finite dimensional Lie groups the universal Chern-Weil homomorphism has been studied for instance by Bott ~\cite{citeBottChernWeil}, it's uniqueness has been studied by Freed-Hopkins ~\cite{citeFreedHopkins}.
+First, we introduce the notion of a smooth simplicial set, which is most directly an analogue in the world of simplicial sets of Chen spaces ~\cite{cite_ChenIteratedPathIntegrals}, and less directly of diffeological spaces of Souriau ~\cite{cite_SouriauDiffeology}.
+The Chen/diffeological spaces are perhaps the most basic notions of a ``smooth space''.
+The language of smooth simplicial sets turns out to be a powerful tool to resolve the long standing problem of the construction of the universal Chern-Weil $dg$ algebra homomorphism for infinite dimensional Lie groups.